Precision manufacturing is fundamental to every aspect of modern life.

 And now, we’re about to bring that software to the world.

-In 2023, we’re going to bring two new solutions to the market through strategic partners and leading CAM packages.
-The first, AI CAM Assist, will generate professional machining strategies in seconds.
-An AI CAM Assist user can upload a 3D model of any part and the software will autonomously determine the tools needed and how they will be used, and then drafts the code to tell a CNC machine how to make it.
+In 2023, we’re bringing two new solutions to the market through strategic partners and leading CAM packages.
+The first, CAM Assist, will generate professional machining strategies in seconds.
+A CAM Assist user can upload a 3D model of any part and the software will autonomously determine the tools needed and how they will be used, and then drafts the code to tell a CNC machine how to make it.

 CloudNC co-founder and CEO Theo Saville said: “Together, these solutions represent a step change in how CNC machines can be programmed.
 No longer do producers need to rely on a plethora of skilled experts to get the best results – now, our software can assist machinists to reach an efficient and accurate path in a fraction of the time, helping the user get to their destination far faster.”

-Today, CloudNC is onboarding beta testers to help evaluate the first iterations of the software ahead of the 2023 launch.
+Today, CloudNC is onboarding beta testers to help evaluate the first iterations of the software ahead of the launch later in 2023.

-If you are a CNC machine programmer or workshop owner and would be interested in taking part, please get in touch via this form, and we’ll be in touch when we’re rolling out the beta testing phase (likely in early 2023).
+If you are a CNC machine programmer or workshop owner and would be interested in taking part, please get in touch via this form, and we’ll be in contact when we’re rolling out the beta testing phase.
 We’re looking for users of leading CAM packages who are interested in CAM and machining – you can be a hobbyist, educator, or professional CAM programmer.

 Mr Saville said: “This is a unique opportunity to help polish the solutions that will help bring the flexibility of the digital world to physical manufacturing.
 But to bring our vision to life, we need the input of experts to help evaluate our solutions and suggest improvements.
 Get in touch today – we’re keen to work with you!”